arnaudt-bojan/arnaudt-bojan/replit.md

   - Phase 1 notifications implemented: seller welcome (triggered on signup)
   - Phase 1 templates ready: Stripe onboarding reminders, payment failures, inventory alerts, payout failures (require webhook integration)
   - 30+ notification types planned across 3 phases (see docs/notification-system-design.md)
 - **Payment Processing**: Integrated with **Stripe Connect** for multi-seller payments, supporting Apple Pay, Google Pay, and credit cards.
 Supports balance payments for pre-orders.
+Each order contains products from a single seller only - payment routes directly to that seller's Stripe Connect account.
 - **Subscription System**: Sellers pay a monthly or annual fee with a 30-day free trial.
 Payment methods are securely stored using Stripe Customer objects.
 - **Multi-Currency Support**: Automatic IP-based currency detection with a user-selectable currency switcher and real-time exchange rate conversion.
 - **NFT Minting**: Buyers can mint NFTs on the Solana devnet for fully paid orders, integrated with Phantom wallet.